toonday/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-[NOT ANSWERED]
-A good exploratory visualization point can be to explore how many classes I have represented in my data set.
-Which might show my model having a bias of identifying certain classes and not others
 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the representation of classes/labels in the training data set

 ![alt text][image1]